 7. Smoke and Carbon Monoxide Detectors

 Smoke detectors and carbon monoxide detectors should be checked for good condition and batteries.
 Also check emergency lighting like flashlights.
 Keep them along with extra batteries in strategic locations around the house in case of power loss.
+Make sure you’re prepared in case of fire or other emergencies.

 8. Emergency Kit